China threatens heavier fines after milk powder probe

 “From now on, if we discover firms knowingly breaking the law, then fines will be increasingly severe.”

-The NDRC fined six milk powder firms following a four-month investigation: Mead Johnson, France’s Danone, New Zealand’s Fonterra, Abbott Laboratories, Dutch dairy cooperative FrieslandCampina and Hong Kong-listed Biostime International Holdings.
+The NDRC fined six milk powder firms following a four-month investigation: Mead Johnson, Danone, New Zealand’s Fonterra, Abbott Laboratories, Dutch dairy cooperative FrieslandCampina and Hong Kong-listed Biostime International Holdings..

-All of the companies said they would not contest the penalties, which the official Xinhua news agency said were a record for China.
+All of the companies said they would not contest the penalties.
 Several also said they were committed to addressing the concerns raised by the government.

 The NDRC is China’s top economic planner and is also responsible for enforcing China’s anti-trust rules on pricing.